Matteo Croce personal homepage

 The file is decrypted!
 The garbage before the plain text is the md5 of the file, if I calculate it with my hex editor it matches:

-the same can be done with openssl:
+The same can be done with openssl:

 $ openssl enc -d -des-ecb -nopad -K 478DA50BF9E3D2CF -in config.bin